 I’m crazy for live music.
 I’ve seen Elvis Costello 11 times.
 When I lived in NYC, I was a regular at Black 47‘s weekly shows.
 I was honored to be in attendance at their final concert in NYC, November 2014.

 From 2005 to 2014, I had my own psychotherapy practice in Sacramento.
 After nearly a decade of solo practice, I grew tired of doing therapy and decided I needed a challenge and decided to learn something new.
-I closed my practice and I began teaching graduate-level courses in the College of Social Sciences at University of Phoenix.
-Teaching has been a very fun new chapter in my life.
-In addition to teaching, I am also back to working full time working with the military.
+I closed my practice and I began teaching for a short period of time.
+That was kind of cool.
+I work full time with the military.
+I like what I do.

 The rest remains unwritten.